DRFR0ST/langlate/README.md

 ## Install
 - Download package via `npm i langlate`
-- Import using `import Langlate from 'langlate'` or `var Langlate = require('langlate')`
+- Import using `var Langlate = require('langlate')` or for ES6 `import Langlate from 'langlate'`

 ## Usage
-You can use langlate as a React Component or get the translation returned by the `raw` function.
+You can use langlate as a React Component or get the translation returned by the `raw` method.

 #### React Component
 `<Langlate text={object} language={string} \>`